-If you have not red my blog on radiation I there explained that photon energies are pulses and that they, like particles, are composed of energy fragments and that they proactively interact by exchanging energies.
-Photons energies cohere but they are also influenced by particle energies.
+If you have not red my blog on radiation I there explained that photon energies are energy pulses and that they, like particles, are composed of energy fragments and that they proactively interact by exchanging energies.
+Photons energies come together in coherence but they are also influenced by particle energies.
 So let us consider cohered light passing an edge or through a slit.
 It diffracts but why?

-Diffraction is most evident with monochromatic light that is cohered with plain wavefronts, shown blue in the diagram, which also shows and identifies just 6 of the millions of photon energies in the light beam.
+Diffraction is most evident with monochromatic light that is cohered with plain wavefronts.
+These are shown in blue in the diagram, which also shows and identifies just 6 of the millions of photon energies in the light beam.

 What appears to us as a sharp material edge is in reality a photon exchanging particle structure and it bears influence on and attracts the passing photons, highly attracting those closest to it, less so those furthest from it.
 The structure attractions are why the photons follow a curving path.

-The photons want to maintain both their independence and spatial coherence but to achieve that the bundle of photons represented by a would have to slow substantially whilst the bundle represented by f, would need to speed up substantially.
-They cannot do that and what happens is photon bundles break up.
+The photons want to maintain both their independence and spatial coherence but to achieve that for the whole light beam bundle the photons represented by a would have to slow substantially whilst the bundle represented by f, would need to speed up substantially.
+They cannot do that and what happens is that photon bundles break up.
 Bundles a and b do succeed in staying cohered by exchanging energy, They are most influenced by the edge particles and turn the most.
-Bundles c and d cohere and turn less and e and f cohere and turn least.
+Bundles c and d cohere and turn less whilst e and f cohere and turn least.
 If we observe the output light on a screen it displays a pattern of light and dark bands.